 Currently, in order to buy CBD oil in Florida from a licensed dispensary, a patient must have a valid physician-recommended medical marijuana card (MMJ card).

-However, few people know that Florida residents can also buy legal CBD without an MMJ card, as several companies operating under federal hemp legislation are now manufacturing high-quality CBD oils that are legal to buy, sell, and ship to all 50 U.S. states.
+However, few people know that Florida residents can also buy legal CBD without an MMJ card.
+Several companies operating under federal hemp legislation are now manufacturing high-quality CBD oils that are legal to buy, sell, and ship to most U.S. states.

 And to be clear, we are NOT talking about cheap, low-quality hempseed “CBD oils” that you see for sale in malls, health food stores, and smoke/vape shops across the state.

-There is indeed still a lot of confusion about the various types of CBD oil in Florida (i.e. cannabis CBD oil, hemp CBD oil, and hempseed oil), but it is the aim of this article to make everything as clear and concise as possible.
+There is indeed still a lot of confusion about the various types of CBD oil in Florida (i.e. cannabis CBD oil, hemp CBD oil, and hempseed oil).
+It is the aim of this article to make everything as clear and concise as possible.

 First, though, let’s go over what CBD oil actually is for those who are unaware of the differences between CBD and “normal” marijuana.